-In addition to the total purchase consideration above, the Company has compensation agreements with key DocSend personnel consisting of \$30.7 million in cash payments subject to ongoing employee service.
-The related expenses are recognized within sales and marketing and research and development expenses over the required service period of approximately three years.
-The payments began in the first quarter of 2022, with \$10.2 million paid during the nine months ended September 30, 2022.
-The remaining balance of \$20.5 million will be paid out over the next year in accordance with the acquisition agreement.
+In addition to the total purchase consideration above, the Company has compensation agreements with key FormSwift personnel consisting of \$25.7 million in cash payments subject to ongoing employee service.
+The related expenses are recognized within research and development expenses over the required service period of three years.
+The cash payment was transferred to a paying agent escrow account immediately upon the acquisition close date.
+The related payments will be paid out by the escrow agent as they vest.